blast

 It’s Credential Renewal Season!!

-The AGK Credential Renewal deadline is Thursday, December 18th!!
-Our office will be closed for Christmas break beginning December 19th-January 2nd, so to best assist you please submit your renewal and any questions you have before our networks December 18th deadline.
-This will ensure everything is processed before the holiday break and avoid unnecessary late fees.
+Please note that Thursday, December 18th is the deadline for assistance from the AGK office.
+As in past years, the office closes for Christmas break beginning December 19th.
+Please submit your renewal and any renewal-related questions before then.
+This will ensure that everything is processed before the holiday break and save you unnecessary late fees.

 Each drawing is separate, so the earlier you renew, the more chances you have to win!